National Resource Centers and Fellowships Program for Language and Area or Language and International Studies (84.015)

 Renewals

-Higher education institutions receiving funds for three year phased program support must submit annual performance reports for the second and third year for continuation of such support.
+Higher education institutions receiving funds for four-year phased program support must submit annual performance reports for the second, third and fourth year for continuation of such support.
 Students seeking fellowships apply to their institutions for each summer or academic year award period.
 Renewals are subject to the availability of funds.

 Records